How and When to Harvest Fairy Tale Eggplant

 How to Grow Fairy Tale Eggplant

 To grow a fairy tale eggplant, it is recommended to sow the seeds indoors a few months before the last frosts of spring.
-Soak the seeds of fairy tale eggplant in a glass of water overnight, seeds that float will not work.
+Soak the seeds of fairy tale eggplant in a glass of water overnight.
+Seeds that float will not work.

 Prepare substrate rich in organic matter and nutrients.
-Bury the fairy tale eggplant seed no more than ¼ inch (0.6 cm) deep, and keep the soil moist, but not waterlogged.
-Cover the pot with plastic wrap until it begins to germinate, the ideal temperature for germination is about 75 °F (24 °C).
+Bury the fairy tale eggplant seed no more than ¼ inch (0.6 cm) deep, and keep the soil moist but not waterlogged.
+Cover the pot with plastic wrap until it begins to germinate.
+The ideal temperature for germination is about 75 °F (24 °C).

 After two to three weeks, you will have fairy tale eggplant seedlings ready to be transplanted into the garden if there is no more frost.
-Choose a site with good lighting, as they need plenty of sun to thrive.
+Choose a site with good lighting; they need plenty of sun to thrive.
 It is important not to plant fairy tale eggplant where you have previously planted potatoes, peppers, tomatoes, or other eggplants the previous year.

-how to grow fairy tale eggplant
+harvest fairy tale eggplant

-The fairy tale eggplant grows very well in pots as shown in the picture.
-In pot it also gives an excellent production of eggplants.
+The fairy tale eggplant grows very well in pots, as shown in the picture.
+In pot, it also gives an excellent production of eggplants.

 About Henry Morgan